 You can also get a place if:

-- they’re looked after by a local council;
+- they are looked after by a local council;

-- they have a current statement of special education needs (SEN) or an education health and care plan;
+- they have a current education health and care plan;

 - they get Disability Living Allowance; or

-- they’ve left care under a special guardianship order, child arrangements order or residence order.
+- they have left care under a special guardianship order, child arrangements order or residence order.

 You will need to provide evidence of all the above.